RSS

 Mortgage Appraisal and Application Fees

-Application fees apply on high-ratio mortgages only, while appraisal fees are standard to most mortgages.
-Generally, $200— $500 each would apply.
+Application fees apply only to high-ratio mortgages, while appraisal fees are standard for most mortgages.
+Generally, $200—$500 per item would apply.

 Home Inspection

 A report commissioned by a property owner or purchaser is usually used to verify the condition of a property before the “firming up” of a purchase agreement.
-The scope and detail may vary, but most reports outline any particular problems and associated repair costs.
-Unfortunately, no licensing is required, and this service is not specifically regulated other than by general consumer protection legislation.
+The scope and level of detail may vary, but most reports outline specific problems and associated repair costs.
+Unfortunately, no licensing is required, and this service is not subject to explicit regulation beyond general consumer protection laws.
 The best safeguard against inadequate work is to ask for the inspector’s resume.

 Land Survey